baristabarita/Greentrucker/README.md

-# GreenTrucker: An Online Booking and Asset Management Website for Trucking Businesses
+# GreenTrucker: An Online Booking Management Website for Trucking Businesses and Clients

 ## Driving towards Greener Tomorrow!